Sliding Door vs Swing Door – Which Is Better for Your Building?

 Energy Efficiency & Safety

-Safety Features in Sliding Door Systems:
+Safety Features of Automatic Sliding Door Systems:

-Maintenance & Longevity
+Maintenance & Durability

 Sliding Doors: